Department of Theatre

-- Inspiration Award, given by Chicago Tap Theatre for serving the company as an artistic advisor (2012)
+- Inspiration Award, given by Chicago Tap Theatre for serving the company asitsn artistic consultant on the company’s story shows (2012)

-- Stone Camryn Lecturer on the History of Dance, given by the Newberry Library, Chicago in support of his interactive lecture-performance “The Art of Misbehavior: Jump Rhythm® Technique, American Rhythm Dancing, and The Aesthetics of Not Being Good” (2012)
+- Stone Camryn Lecturer on the History of Dance, conferred by the Newberry Library, Chicago: “The Art of Misbehavior: Jump Rhythm Technique, American Rhythm Dancing, and The Aesthetics of Not Being Good” (2012)

 - European Union/City of Turku Choreographic Commission, funding the site-specific version in Kakserta, Finland of “Sorrows of Unison Dancing” (2011)

-- Emmy Award® for his work as performer-choreographer in the PBS documentary Jump Rhythm Jazz Project: Getting There (2007)
+- Emmy Award for his work as performer-choreographer on the PBS documentary Jump Rhythm Jazz Project: Getting There (2007)

 - Ruth Page Award, given by the Ruth Page Foundation, citing “his vibrant dance artistry” and “development of a unique dance vocabulary” (2006)

-- Fulbright Scholar, funding from the U.S. Fulbright Commission to introduce the theory and practice of Jump Rhythm® Technique and Standing Down Straight® to the students of the Arts Academy at Turku University of the Applied Sciences, Finland (2005)
+- Fulbright Scholar, conferred by the U.S. Fulbright Commission to introduce the theory and practice of Jump Rhythm® Technique to the students of the Arts Academy at Turku University of the Applied Sciences, Finland (2005)

 - Jazz Dance World Congress Award, given by the JDWC for “contributions to the art of jazz dance” (2005)